robinszym/EmotionPredictor/README.md

 # EmotionPredictor
-This git repo will be updated very soon with Robin Szymczak thesis on emotion prediction.
+This git repo will be updated before the 5th of october with the EmotionPredictor code.